Bonded warehouse

-A bonded warehouse, or bond, is a building or other secured area in which dutiable goods may be stored, manipulated, or undergo manufacturing operations without payment of duty.
+A bonded warehouse, or bond, is a building or other secured area in which imported but dutiable goods may be stored, manipulated, or undergo manufacturing operations without payment of duty.
+They may then be again exported without payment of duty.
 It may be managed by the state or by private enterprise.
 In the latter case a customs bond must be posted with the government.
 This system is widely used in developed countries throughout the world.

+Overview

 Upon entry of goods into the warehouse, the importer and warehouse proprietor incur liability under a bond.
 This liability is generally cancelled when the goods are: